Why Consumer Behaviour?

 2. Psychological factors

 It’s the marketer’s job to take these psychological factors into account – how users perceive various products or services.
-People are often more heavily influenced by psychological motivations than the rational benefits they claim attracted them to the product.
+People are often more heavily influenced by psychological motivations.
 This is because we are not fully aware of our psychological motivations.

 For example, branding is one of the ways to influence how the users perceive your products.
 Familiar brands will do better than those with no branding because of the mere exposure effect.